-Did you know that 1 in 6 Americans will get sick from food poisoning this year alone?
-Food poisoning not only sends 128,000 Americans to the hospital each year—it can also have long-term health consequences.
-Following the four simple steps - clean, separate, cook and, chill - below can help keep your family safe from food poisoning at home.
+Did you know that an estimated 1 in 6 Americans will get sick from food poisoning this year alone?
+Food poisoning not only sends 128,000 Americans to the hospital each year—it can also cause long-term health problems.
+You can help keep your family safe from food poisoning at home by following these four simple steps: clean, separate, cook and, chill.

 Clean: Wash Hands, Utensils, and Surfaces Often

-Illness-causing germs can survive in many places around your kitchen, including your food, hands, utensils, and cutting boards.
+Germs that can make you sick can survive in many places around your kitchen, including your food, hands, utensils, cutting boards, and countertops.

 Wash your hands the right way:

 - Use plain soap and water—skip the antibacterial soap—and scrub the backs of your hands, between your fingers, and under your nails for at least 20 seconds.
 Need a timer?
 Hum the “Happy Birthday” song from beginning to end twice.

 - Rinse hands, then dry with a clean towel.

 - Wash your hands often, especially during these key times when germs can spread:

 - After handling raw meat, poultry, seafood, or their juices, or uncooked eggs